jashrana/RDataViz-InflationIncreaseVisuals/README.md

 # Data Visualisation with R - Inflation Increase comparison analytics
  Vissualisation with R to gain insights on the increase in inflation in Ireland in comparison to 8 other countries (and one of the group of nations).

+To see the visuals, please refer `22222806_Assignment 1.pdf` file.
+For Code, refer `Assignment 1.Rmd` file

 # University of Galway
 ## CT5100 - Data Visualisation